stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```

 <br>
 Our VGG16 architecture has a total of 17.9 million parameters, much bigger than what we have built so far.
-Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of back-propagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit!
+Of this, 14.7 million parameters are frozen while 3.2 million parameters will be updated during each iteration of back-propagation.
+This trainable set will be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset to predict our classes of fruit!

 <br>
-#### Training The Network
+#### Training the Network

-We run the exact same code to train this updated network as we did for the baseline network, although to start with for only 10 epochs as it is a much more computationally expensive training process.
+We run the exact same code to train this updated network as we did for the Baseline network, although to start with for only 10 epochs, as it is a much more computationally expensive training process.

 <br>
-#### Analysis Of Training Results
+#### Analysis of Training Results

-As we again saved our training process to the *history* object, we can now analyse & plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.
+As we again saved our training process to the *history* object, we can now analyze and plot the performance (Classification Accuracy and Loss) of the updated network epoch by epoch.

-The below image shows the same two plots we analysed for the tuned network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).
+The below image shows the same two plots we analyzed for the previous networks, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange), with the second showing the same for **Classification Accuracy**.

 <br>
 ![alt text](/img/posts/cnn-vgg16-accuracy-plot.png "VGG16 Accuracy Plot")

 <br>
-Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is equal to the highest we have seen from all networks so far, but what is impressive is that it achieved this in only 10 epochs!
+Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is equal to the highest we have seen from all previous networks so far, but what is impressive is that it achieved this in only 10 epochs!

 <br>
-#### Performance On The Test Set
+#### Performance on the Test Set

-During training, we assessed our updated networks performance on both the training set and the validation set.
-Here, like we did for all other networks, we will get a view of how well our network performs when predict on data that was *no part* of the training process whatsoever - our test set.
+During training, we assessed our updated network's performance on both the training set and the validation set.
+Here, like we did for all other networks, we will get a view of how well our network performs when predicting on data that was *no part* of the training process whatsoever - our test set.

-We run the exact same code as we did for the earlier networks, with the only change being to ensure we are loading in network file for the updated network
+We run the exact same code as we did for the earlier networks, with the only change being to ensure we are loading in a network file for the updated network.

 <br>
 #### Test Set Classification Accuracy

-Our VGG16 network scored **98%** on the Test Set, higher than that of our best custom network.
+Our VGG16 network scored **98%** on the Test Set, higher than our best custom network.

 <br>
 #### Test Set Confusion Matrix

-As mentioned each time, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!
+As mentioned each time, while overall Classification Accuracy is very useful, it can hide what is really going on with the network's predictions!

-Our 98% Test Set accuracy at an *overall* level tells us that we don't have too much to worry about here, but for comparisons sake let's take a look!
+Our 98% Test Set accuracy at an *overall* level tells us that we don't have too much to worry about here, but for comparison's sake, let's take a look!

 Running the same code from the baseline section on results for our updated network, we get the following output: